English Danish

 The course is organized around theory-focused lectures, student-led discussions and more operational and practical parts, where we focus on the development and design of empirical projects and research strategies.
 On top of these, the course contains a number of workshops focusing on students' own projects.

-This course is interactive and case-based, and will involve extensive participation and presentations by students.
+This course is interactive and case-based and will involve extensive participation by students.

 Feedback during the teaching period

-Feedback is an integrated part of the course, and students will get feedback on both their written and oral presentations, as well as supervision on how to carry out the exam assignment.
+Feedback is an integrated part of the course, and students will get feedback on their ideas for the exam paper and in the class discussions, as well as supervision on how to carry out the exam assignment.

-Feedback takes the shape of the lecturer commenting on oral presentations, and students offering feedback to each other.
+Feedback takes the shape of the lecturer commenting on class discussions, and students offering feedback to each other.
 Also, students receive feedback on their ideas for exam assignments.
 Finally, the lecturer is available for office hours if students have further questions or need for feedback.

 Student workload